iterative/dvc.org/public/static/docs/api-reference/open.md

 > ```

-Now let's imagine you want to deserialize and use a binary model from a private repo online.
-For a case like this, we can use a SSH URL instead (assuming the [credentials are configured](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) locally):
+Now let's imagine you want to deserialize and use a binary model from a private repo.
+For a case like this, we can use an SSH URL instead (assuming the [credentials are configured](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) locally):